Charlie Blackmon

-Charles Cobb Blackmon (born July 1, 1986), nicknamed "Chuck Nazty", is an American professional baseball outfielder for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2011, as a member of the Rockies.
+Charles Cobb Blackmon (born July 1, 1986), nicknamed "Chuck Nazty", is an American former professional baseball outfielder who spent his entire 14-year Major League Baseball (MLB) career with the Colorado Rockies.
+He made his MLB debut in 2011.
 Blackmon throws and bats left-handed, stands 6 ft 3 in, and weighs 220.4 lb.

-A native of Dallas, Texas, Blackmon attended the Georgia Institute of Technology, and played college baseball for the Yellow Jackets.
+A native of Dallas, Texas, Blackmon attended the Georgia Institute of Technology and played college baseball for the Yellow Jackets.
 The Rockies selected him in the second round of the 2008 amateur draft.
-Blackmon is a four-time MLB All Star, a two-time Silver Slugger Award winner, and the 2017 National League batting champion.
+Blackmon is a four-time MLB All-Star, a two-time Silver Slugger Award winner, and the 2017 National League batting champion.

 Amateur career

 Born in Dallas, Texas, Blackmon is of partial English ancestry.
 Raised in Suwanee, Georgia, Blackmon was an outstanding baseball player at North Gwinnett High School, as a left-handed pitcher and outfielder.
 Aside from baseball, Blackmon also competed in basketball and football, and was named Academic Player of the Year three times.

-Blackmon enrolled at Young Harris College, and played college baseball for the school as a pitcher for two years.
+Blackmon enrolled at Young Harris College and played college baseball for the school as a pitcher for two years.
 At Young Harris, Blackmon won 15 games and had 138 strikeouts in 127 innings for the school, and was drafted for the first time after his freshman season.
 In 2005, he played collegiate summer baseball in the Cape Cod Baseball League for the Cotuit Kettleers.

-Blackmon received a scholarship to Georgia Tech, and transferred in the fall of 2006.
-Blackmon had been recruited by Georgia Tech after his freshman season, but returned to Young Harris for his sophomore season as he had promised the team he would play for two seasons.
+Blackmon received a scholarship to Georgia Tech and transferred in the fall of 2006.
+Blackmon had been recruited by Georgia Tech after his freshman season but returned to Young Harris for his sophomore season as he had promised the team he would play for two seasons.
 Blackmon continued to pitch until his fourth and final year at Georgia Tech, after redshirting due to elbow tendinitis.
-As a fourth-year junior outfielder for Georgia Tech, Blackmon hit .396, hit eight home runs, and stole 25 bases as the leadoff hitter for the team.
+As a fourth-year junior outfielder for Georgia Tech, Blackmon hit .396, hit eight home runs, and stole 25 bases as the leadoff hitter.
 Blackmon also excelled academically, receiving various honors including being named to the 2008 ESPN The Magazine Academic All-America Second Team.
-He graduated from Georgia Tech in 2011 with a bachelor's degree in finance.

 Professional career

+Draft and minor leagues

-Blackmon was drafted by the Colorado Rockies in the second round of the 2008 Major League Baseball draft.
-Blackmon had first been drafted in the 28th round in the 2004 draft by the Florida Marlins as a pitcher, and was also drafted in the 2005 draft in the 20th round by the Boston Red Sox.
+The Colorado Rockies selected Blackmon in the second round of the 2008 Major League Baseball draft.
+Blackmon had previously been drafted in the 28th round in the 2004 draft by the Florida Marlins as a pitcher and in the 20th round of the 2005 draft by the Boston Red Sox, declining to sign both times.
 He spent 2008 with the Tri-City Dust Devils, hitting .338 in 68 games.
-In 2009, he was promoted to the Modesto Nuts, and hit .307 with 30 stolen bases in 133 games there.
-In 2010, he played for the Tulsa Drillers, and spent the first half of 2011 with the Colorado Springs Sky Sox.
+In 2009, he was promoted to the Modesto Nuts, and hit .307 with 30 stolen bases in 133 games.
+In 2010, he played for the Tulsa Drillers and started 2011 with the Colorado Springs Sky Sox.